dotnet/docs/docs/core-concepts/core-sdk/sdk-overview.md

 ms.assetid: 26bc9822-e42b-48ec-b0d6-499dc604add7
 ---

-# .NET Core Software Development Kit (SDK) Overview
+# .NET Core SDK Overview

 ## Introduction
-.NET Core Software Development Kit is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
+.NET Core Software Development Kit (SDK) is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
 This is the package that developers will most likely acquire.

 It contains the following components: